2021 Educational Webinar Series

 May 12: Acute Stress: A Normal Response To An Abnormal Event

-Richard Kamin, MD, FACEP – EMS Program Director, Associate Professor of Emergency Medicine, University of Connecticut Health Center
+Richard Kamin, MD, FACEP – EMS Program Director, Associate Professor of Emergency Medicine, UConn Health

 Through his experience as a physician providing medical support for law enforcement, Dr. Kamin learned first-hand about the symptoms of acute stress and how this normal response after a traumatic event differs from post-traumatic stress disorder (PTSD).
 Although he was fortunate to have good guidance during this time in his life, Dr. Kamin realized that many who are subjecting themselves to the same potential are not well enough informed or resourced properly.
 Based on these insights, this talk aims to help prepare willing responders to be better informed and able to do the job they are called upon to do.